-Who Can Get Alimony?
+Who Can Get Alimony in Utah?

 It’s a stubborn and outdated myth that alimony automatically flows from the ex-husband to the ex-wife.
 In contemporary society, women account for approximately half of the U.S. workforce, and as a result, alimony payments can flow in either direction.
 Spousal support is based not on gender, but on economic considerations, such as how much income each partner earns and whether either partner is providing care for a dependent minor child.
 Anyone can become recipient or payor, depending upon their financial circumstances.